HBMLP 2023

-Dates: July 1st to July 28th, 2023
+Dates: July 1st to July 28th, 2025

 Program Overview and Objectives

-The objective of the program is to promote the understanding of Buddhism by exposing participants to the daily life, practice and theory of Buddhism within a traditional Buddhist monastic setting.
+The objective of the program is to promote the understanding of Buddhism by exposing participants to the daily life, practice, and theory of Buddhism within a traditional Buddhist monastic setting.

-The Woodenfish HBMLP provides international participants with a first-hand experience of the lifestyle, training, and rituals of contemporary Buddhist monastics.
+The Woodenfish WMLP provides international participants with a first-hand experience of the lifestyle, training, and rituals of contemporary Buddhist monastics.
 Moreover, it includes academic lectures and discussions in order to provide the participants with historical and doctrinal background for understanding the Buddhist experience.

 The primary goals of the program include: